On traverse un miroir

-"On traverse un miroir" (meaning "We Cross a Mirror") is the first single from Celine Dion's album Incognito, released in April 1987 in Quebec, Canada.
+"On traverse un miroir" (lit.
+'We cross a mirror') is the first single from Celine Dion's album Incognito.
+It was released in April 1987 in Quebec, Canada.

 Background

-The B-side of this single included an unreleased song called "Ma chambre".
-On 25 April 1987 "On traverse un miroir" entered the Quebec Singles Chart and reached number 2, spending twenty two weeks on the chart.
+The B-side includes an unreleased song titled "Ma chambre".
+On 25 April 1987, "On traverse un miroir" entered the Quebec Singles Chart, where it reached number two and remained for 22 weeks.

-A music video was made for the Incognito TV special which aired in September 1987.
-It was produced by Canadian Broadcasting Corporation and directed by Jacques Payette.
+A music video was produced for the Incognito television special, which aired in September 1987.
+It was created by the Canadian Broadcasting Corporation and directed by Jacques Payette.

-The song was later included on the Canadian edition of Dion's 2005 greatest hits album, On ne change pas.
+The song was later included on the Canadian edition of Dion's 2005 greatest hits album On ne change pas.